 In this guide, we will focus on the technical side of things.
 Choosing the right technical analysis tools is essential for building a sustainable and efficient futures trading strategy.
 They can help the trader set the stage for his prediction about the direction in which the market will move next.

 To help you become a better trader, in the next few lines, we will dive into some of the most popular chart patterns seasoned experts use to select trades, predict upcoming market shifts, and time their entries and exits.

 The patterns that futures instruments’ price forms usually visualize the transitions between upward and downward market trends or their continuation.
 Technical analysts typically analyze charts to find patterns created by the price movements of the instrument and try to determine the market’s direction.
-To do that, they often focus on analyzing the supply and demand support and resistance levels and to help spot patterns that can break or continue them.
+To do that, they often focus on analyzing the supply and demand support and resistance levels to help spot patterns that can break or continue them.

 It is also worth noting that usually, top patterns are shorter and more volatile than the bottom ones.
 The price swings there are much bigger, which is why many traders perform better in a downtrend.

 And last but not least, don’t forget to remember the basic rule of thumb:

 “The longer the pattern develops and the more volatile the price movement within is, the bigger price change you should expect once it breaks the support/resistance.”

 We can best categorize chart patterns according to the signals they give.
 Usually, there are two types of patterns in futures trading, but some experts argue there is a third one.
 Now, let’s go through their different types and find out more about their characteristics: